Common Cancer Myths and Misconceptions

 Do power lines cause cancer?

 No, not according to the best studies completed so far.
 Power lines emit both electric and magnetic energy.
 The electric energy emitted by power lines is easily shielded or weakened by walls and other objects.
 The magnetic energy emitted by power lines is a low-frequency form of radiation that does not damage genes.
-For more information, see the NCI fact sheet on Magnetic Field Exposure and Cancer.
+For more information, see the NCI fact sheet on Electromagnetic Fields and Cancer.

 Are there herbal products that can cure cancer?